Details of the Permanent Brevet Program

 Once a Permanent route has been approved and is posted on the club Permanents Routes page, any member can request to cycle a Permanent.

-A signed and properly and fully filled out General Event Form & Waiver, which includes ride date, permanent name and number, must be received by the permanent co-coordinator who is acting as the ride approval official (currently Eric Fergusson) BEFORE the start of the ride.
-If the event/waiver form is an electronic version, it must be in the approval official’s e-mail inbox BEFORE the ride.
-If it is a paper form it must be received by mail or in person by the approval official before the ride.
-Electronic versions are preferred.
-These must be clearly legible JPGs or PDFs.
-It is the responsibility of the rider to make sure that the form is in the possession of the approval official before the ride.
-(In the case where the rider is the approval official, the form must be sent to the other permanents co-coordinator, currently Bob Koen, before the ride.)
+A signed and properly and fully filled out General Event Form & Waiver [right click to download writable PDF], which includes ride date, permanent name and number, must be received by the permanent coordinator BEFORE the start of the ride.
+The submitted event forms must be clearly legible JPGs or PDFs.
+It is the responsibility of the rider to make sure that the form is in the possession of the coordinator before the ride.
+(In the case where the rider is the coordinator, the form must be sent to the an agreed upon third party.)
 If the event/waiver form is not received before the ride, the ride will not be recognized.

-Although the rule states that the event/waiver form must be in the approval official’s in box before the ride (i.e. at the latest), it is preferable that the form be sent in at least 24 hours before the ride.
-This allows the official to respond.
-The approval official is in contact with other permanents riders who report in following rides, and these riders frequently pass along route information, and more importantly, safety information that will be helpful to the submitting rider.
+Although the rule states that the event/waiver form must be in the permanent coordinator's in box before the ride (i.e. at the latest), it is preferable that the form be sent in at least 24 hours before the ride.
+This allows the coordianator to respond.
+The coordinator is in contact with other permanents riders, and these riders frequently pass along route information, and more importantly, safety information that will be helpful to the submitting rider.

 For more discussion and clarification of the entry process go to this newsletter article from June 2017.